bitfag/golos-python/README.md

 # Official Python Golos Library
-`steem-python` is the official Golos library for Python.
-It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`.
+`golos-python` is the official Golos library for Python.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `golospy`.

 ## Installation
 You can install `golos-python` with `pip`: